-April 2017 May 2017 November 2017 October 2017 Defense Secretary Jim Mattis gains authority to set official troop levels: President Trump delegates force management authority in Iraq and Syria to Secretary Mattis The Consolidated Appropriations Act of 2017 becomes law: Proposed by Rep. Paul Cook (R- CA), this act grants funds to be used for countering ISIS and for development and diplomacy The House and Senate reach an agreement on the FY2018 NDAA The \$692 billion defense authorization bill does not exten the "train and equip" program, which is set to expire at the end of 2018 A: Putin visits Bashar al-Assad at a Russian base in Syria and declares
+April 2017 May 2017 November 2017 October 2017 Defense Secretary Jim Mattis gains authority to set official troop levels: President Trump delegates force management authority in Iraq and Syria to Secretary Mattis The Consolidated Appropriations Act of 2017 becomes law: Proposed by Rep. Paul Cook (R- CA), this act grants funds to be used for countering ISIS and for development and diplomacy The House and Senate reach an agreement on the FY2018 NDAA: The \$692 billion defense authorization bill does not extend the "train and equip" program, which is set to expire at the end of 2018 Russia declares victory: Putin visits Bashar al-Assad at a Russian base in Syria and declares victory over ISIS in the region.
+The US military estimated fewer than 1,000 ISIS militants remain in Iraq and Syria as of December